 What Does an Inside Forward Do?

-As an inside forward, the main objective is to score or assist, similarly to a winger.
-However, the positioning is different in the sense that an inside forward leaves space near the sidelines.
+As an inside forward, the main objective is to score or assist, similar to a winger.
+However, the positioning is different because an inside forward leaves space near the sidelines.

 Rather than standing space on the flanks, an inside forward drags defenders and midfielders to central areas.